 SEVIS: Student Exchange Visitor Information System.
 SEVIS is a DHS system that maintains and manages data on foreign students and exchange visitors during their stay in the United States.
 It is through this system that I-20 and DS-2019 documents are issued.
 International student offices are required to update this system regularly.

 Federal Immigration Processing Centers

 CSC: California Service Center.
-The California Service Center (VSC) is one of four adjudication (USCIS) processing centers in the United States.
+The California Service Center (VSC) is one of five adjudication (USCIS) processing centers in the United States.
 The CSC adjudicates a variety of immigration applications and petitions for our faculty.
 W&M’s connection to the CSC is that they process all the H-1B applications we submit.